gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 To sum up his excellencies in few words, he was a liberal, kind, and circumspect man; and although a daring soldier and consummate general, even in military affairs prudence was his highest quality.

-## Chapter X: Description of Meyler.
+## Chapter X: Description of Meyler

 In person, Meyler was of a dark complexion, with black eyes, and a stern and piercing look.
 Below the middle height, for his size he was a man of great strength.
 Broad-chested and not corpulent, his arms